Homer Lea: Late life and death

-When Sun Yat-sen made China a republic in 1911–1912 he made Lea, whose already frail health had been further tried by several bouts of illness, a full general and his chief of staff.
-A stroke several months later, however, forced Lea to give up these positions and retire to the United States, where he died at age 35 in Ocean Park, California.
+When Sun Yat-sen made China a republic in 1911–1912 he made Lea a full general and his chief of staff.
+A stroke several months later forced Lea to give up his new positions — his already-frail health had been further tried by several bouts of illness — and retire to the United States, where he died at age 35 in Ocean Park, California.

 In April 1969, his ashes and those of his wife Ethel (née Bryant) were re-interred at Yangmingshan No.1 Public Cemetery, in the Beitou District of Taipei, Taiwan.